There are thousands of head injuries in the UK every year

-Every year, more than a million people attend hospital A&E departments in the UK following a head injury.
-Around 150,000 people will be admitted because of the severity of their injury.
+Every year, around 1.4 million people attend hospital A&E departments in the UK following a head injury.
+Around 200,000 people will be admitted because of the severity of their injury.

 Around a quarter of head injury survivors suffer pituitary damage

 Around 20-30% of survivors of traumatic brain suffer from hypopituitarism .
 According to BBC’s Inside Health’s programme there are between half a million and a million undiagnosed sufferers, which suggests that most cases remain undiagnosed and untreated.
-The symptoms include growth failure, delayed or arrested puberty, failure to have periods or reduced libido [4, 4a], difficult in concentrating and fatigue and depression .
+The symptoms include growth failure, delayed or arrested puberty, failure to have periods or reduced libido , difficult in concentrating and fatigue and depression .
 10-17% of long-term TBI survivors suffer from impotence .
 Obviously, cases of delayed puberty and growth failure are diagnosed, but reduced libido, difficulty in concentrating and fatigue, depression and impotence, may never be mentioned to the GP, never mind diagnosed correctly as pituitary damage.
 As well as these effects hypopituitarism may cause osteoporosis and cardiovascular disease

 It may not show itself immediately

 Symptoms of pituitary damage will not necessarily appear immediately.
 "Some develop hypopituitarism many years after the initial event."

 This condition is treatable with hormone therapy.
 Depending on which deficiency is being treated, the benefits of treatment include improved sexual function, stronger bones, better quality of life and, according to some studies, improved cardiac function.
 Other research reports that replacing growth hormone improves cognitive function.
 Testosterone replacement in hypogonadal men has resulted in decreased anger and irritability, and increased libido and energy .